Rationale and impact

 The committee agreed that people are often not offered regular opportunities to discuss the option of switching treatment modality or stopping RRT and so this may be a change in practice in many areas.
 However, these discussions could form part of current patient reviews and so would not mean a difference in resource use.
 More regular discussions may lead to more people switching or stopping RRT but this is not expected to result in a substantial resource impact overall.

-Full details of the evidence and the committee's discussion are in evidence review B: Modalities of renal replacement therapy and in evidence review C: Sequencing modalities of renal replacement therapy.
+Full details of the evidence and the committee's discussion are in evidence review B: modalities of renal replacement therapy and evidence review C: sequencing modalities of renal replacement therapy.